MultiPoolMiner/mpm-monitor/README.md

 This is designed to run on a webserver somewhere to monitor all your MultiPoolMiner workers.

-Currently it only works with my version at https://github.com/grantemsley/MultiPoolMiner

 ## Installation
 Install on a webserver with Apache and PHP.
 Set the document root to the /web directory